 29. Insulation

-Hemp is making its way into the insulation business due to its inherent properties as a wool-like fiber.
-Hemp insulation is non-toxic, plant-based, and doesn’t need any kind of chemical binders.
-It also benefits from not letting off any type of harmful fume or gas and is fully hypogenic.
+Hemp is entering the insulation business due to its inherent properties as a wool-like fiber.
+Hemp insulation is non-toxic, plant-based, and doesn’t need chemical binders.
+It also benefits from not letting off any harmful fumes or gases and is fully hypogenic.

 The estimated price range for hemp insulation is dependent on the size.
 It can range from $1.35 per square foot to $3.10.
 However, this price could drop drastically over time as more hemp continues to grow legally in the US and more businesses adopt it as an industrial standard.